AreejMulla/intro_to_r_sp23/Source/In-Class_Activity_5/InClass_Activity_ANOVA_n_Regression.md

 #' H0: there's no significant difference.
 All the means are the same
 #' alternative hypothesis:
 #' Ha: there's no evidence to confirm that the means are the same
-#' Ha: reject null hypothesis if p-value is not significant
+#' Ha: reject null hypothesis if p-value is significant

 # plot the model
 anova_model <- aov(BulbSize ~ factor(BulbType),